2011 San Francisco 49ers season: Coaching changes

-Owner Jed York announced that he would hire a general manager and the new GM would make a decision on the new head coach to replace Mike Singletary after the 49ers' loss to the St. Louis Rams on December 26, 2010 that eliminated the team from the postseason.
+Owner Jed York announced that he would hire a general manager and the new GM would make a decision on the new head coach to replace Mike Singletary after the 49ers' loss to the St. Louis Rams on December 26, 2010, that eliminated the team from the postseason.
 On January 5, the 49ers promoted the vice president of player personnel, Trent Baalke, to the position of general manager.
 On January 7, the 49ers hired Stanford head coach Jim Harbaugh to be the 18th head coach of the San Francisco 49ers.

 With the hiring of a new head coach, many of the assistant coaches were replaced.
 Of the coordinators and position coaches from the previous season, only running backs coach Tom Rathman, defensive line coach Jim Tomsula, and offensive line coach Mike Solari were retained.
 The coaching staff featured Greg Roman as the new offensive coordinator and Vic Fangio as the new defensive coordinator, both previously assistant coaches under Harbaugh at Stanford.
 Former Cleveland Browns assistant head coach and special teams coordinator Brad Seely was hired for the same roles with the 49ers.
 Geep Chryst was the new quarterbacks coach, Reggie Davis was the new tight ends coach.
 John Morton was the new wide receivers coach, and Tim Drevno was a new offensive line coach to help out Mike Solari.
 Jim Leavitt was the new linebackers coach and Ed Donatell was the new secondary coach.
-The staff also featured defensive assistants Peter Hansen and Ehiro Evero, offensive assistant Bobby Engram, and special assistant to the head coach Bill Nayes.
+The staff also featured defensive assistants Peter Hansen and Ejiro Evero, offensive assistant Bobby Engram, and special assistant to the head coach Bill Nayes.